aforshee/etl-project/README.md

 ## Step 3 - Load

 1. Create database structure: quickdatabasediagrams.com
-2. Create the "online_ed_db" using PostgreSQL
+2. Create the "online_ed" using PostgreSQL
 3. Use the table structures extracted from quickdatabasediagrams.com to define the structure of the database